bjlkeng/bjlkeng.github.io/source/posts/a-probabilistic-view-of-regression.rst

 because they do not affect the maximum likelihood value.

-To find the actual value of the optimum point, we can take the partial derivative of Equation 6 with respect to :math:`\mu` and setting it to zero:
+To find the actual value of the optimum point, we can take the partial derivative of Equation 6 with respect to :math:`\mu` and set it to zero:

 .. math::